-A good place to start is with a short, three-day trip when a grandchild reaches school age.
+A good place to start is with a short, 3-day trip when a grandchild reaches school age.
 Younger children handle shorter trips better than they do lengthy vacations.
-A teen might appreciate a two-week trip packed with activities, but shorten the stay if you're traveling with little ones.
+A teen might appreciate a 2-week trip packed with activities, but shorten the stay if you're traveling with little ones.
 If you're unsure if a child is ready for a night away from Mom and Dad, consider a trial run—an overnight stay at a hotel not far from home, just in case you have to make a midnight run for home.

 The experts recommend several tips to make your trip the best it can be.

 "The secret is to have fun with the kids," Yvonne says.
 "They give you a different perspective.
 It's the most wonderful experience.
 It slows you down and helps you take a breath."

 "My grandkids will grow up thinking I'm the coolest grandmother in town.
 Traveling has been my best times with the grandkids," she concludes.
 "Some people may be hesitant to take their grandchildren, but once they do it, they probably won't want to travel without one."